M-Saniyaa/Olist-Ecommerce-Sales-Analytics/README.md

 👉 [**Download Ecommerce Sales Analytics.xlsx**](./Ecommerce_Sales_Analytics.xlsx)

 > **Note:** GitHub may not preview the workbook in the browser because of its file size.
-Download the file to open the interactive dashboard in Microsoft Excel.
+Open the workbook in Microsoft Excel to explore the interactive dashboard, PivotTables, slicers, and Data Model.

 ---